Branksome Recreation Ground

 Throughout 2017 work was carried out on fundraising bids to improve Branksome Recreation Ground, involving Borough of Poole working in partnership with Poole Communities Trust at the Branksome Centre, The Friends of Branksome Rec and Branksome West Residents Association, with support from Ward Councillors, Heatherlands School and local residents.

 - The Friends of Branksome Rec successfully applied for £95,000 from the Borough of Poole’s Community Infrastructure Levy (CIL) Neighbourhood Portion to fund long awaited improvements to paths, fencing, trees and other infrastructure.

 The site & the issues

 Branksome Rec (at c.90,000 sq.m.) provides the only significant public open space for the residents of East Poole.
-Located in Branksome West, the smallest and most densely populated ward in the Borough of Poole, it also serves the surrounding wards of Alderney, Branksome East and Newtown.
+Located in Branksome West, the smallest and most densely populated ward in Poole, it also serves the surrounding wards of Alderney, Branksome East and Newtown.
 In reaching these locations, the project will benefit approximately 38,000 local residents of all ages, interests and abilities, allowing all to enjoy the outdoor space and become more physically active.
 The project will also create opportunities for volunteering.

 Flooding of the Rec causes major problems throughout Autumn, Winter & Spring